 UserError: Error building the project: Disk size may not be smaller than 128MB, increase the size to 256MB.

-shared means that the volume is shared between your applications inside an environment.
-The
+shared—Shares a volume between your applications inside an environment.

-disk key defines the size available for that
+disk—Defines the size available for the shared volume.

-Magento Enterprise Cloud Edition supports dependencies on the following languages:
+Magento Commerce supports dependencies on the following languages:

 You can specify those dependencies as follows:

 hooks section to run shell commands during the build, deploy, and post-deploy phases: